rowing in glasgow, UK

 ADULT (18+)

 Adult membership is open to anyone over the age of 18.
-As an adult member you can join our Senior Squad, Masters Squad or Recreational Squad if you have previous rowing experience, and our Novice Squad if you are still learning.
+As an adult member you can join our Senior Squad, Masters Squad, Social Squad, or Novice Squad.

 JUNIOR (11-17)

-Junior membership is open to anyone form age 11 to 17.
-As a junior member you will join the Junior Squad, which has regular, structured training sessions with coaching.
+Junior membership is open to anyone from age 11 to 18.
+As a junior member you will join the Junior Squad, which has regular, structured training sessions with qualified and paid coaches.

 Student: £20 per month